amirzaidi/Launcher3/README.md

 - Backport of circle icons

-From my previous post:

-> The A-B tests and the microphone icon are not included, so what you see is what you get.
-There are no toggles for any of the features.
+*The A-B tests and the microphone icon are not included, so what you see is what you get.
+There are no toggles for any of the features.*

 --------